named-data/NLSR/docs/beginners-guide.rst

 The following instructions are based on the information provided at the Named Data Networking project web page [NDNmain]_.
-Before installing NLSR it is necessary to install different libraries and programs: ndn-cxx, NFD, ChronoSync, and PSync.
+Before installing NLSR it is necessary to install different libraries and programs: ndn-cxx, NFD, ChronoSync [optional], and PSync.
 This document describes the necessary steps to correctly install these programs (§ `2 <#ndncxx>`__, `3 <#nfd>`__ and `4 <#nlsr>`__) and a brief guide on how to configure and test NLSR using a simple two-node network (§ `5 <#test>`__).